Campral Side Effects

 Applies to acamprosate: oral tablet delayed release, oral tablet enteric coated

-Along with its needed effects, acamprosate (the active ingredient contained in Campral) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by acamprosate (the active ingredient contained in Campral).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking acamprosate:More common
+You should check with your doctor immediately if any of these side effects occur when taking acamprosate:More common

 - Extreme feeling of sadness or emptiness